SUwonglab/CausalEGM/README.md

 ## Main Reference

-If you find CausalEGM useful for your work, please consider citing our [paper](https://arxiv.org/abs/2212.05925):
+If you find CausalEGM useful for your work, please consider citing our [PNAS paper](https://www.pnas.org/doi/abs/10.1073/pnas.2322376121):

 Qiao Liu, Zhongren Chen, Wing Hung Wong.
-CausalEGM: a general causal inference framework by encoding generative modeling[J]. arXiv preprint arXiv:2212.05925, 2022.
+An encoding generative modeling approach to dimension reduction and covariate adjustment in causal inference with observational studies [J].
+PNAS, 2024.

 ## Support